Siavash-cloud/3D-PCA-plot/README.md

 * matplotlib
 * pylab
 * argparse
-* If you do not have each of the above-mentioned libraries then you can install these through pip install
+* If you do not have each of the above-mentioned libraries, then you can install these through "pip install library_name"